 It’s one thing to exterminate rats and mice from your home.
-It’s equally important to take protective measures that will prevent rodents from returning.
+It’s equally important to take protective measures to prevent rodents from returning.

-• Regularly examine your home for holes, cracks, and other entry points — seal any openings in the manner recommended by home repair expert.
+• Regularly examine your home for holes, cracks, and other entry points — seal any openings as a home repair expert recommends.

-• Ensure that your property is void of any standing water, as rodents will seek out these areas for drinking water
+• Ensure that your property is devoid of any standing water, as rodents will seek out these areas for drinking water

 • Do not store items or allow an overgrowth of vegetation too close to your home — this creates shelter and encourages pests